camurriusu/Shoutout/README.md

 if len(pw) < 8 or any(s.isdigit() for s in pw) == False or any(s.isupper() for s in pw) == False:
     return render_template("register.html", alert="Password must have at least 8 characters, one number, and one capital letter.")
 ```
-If any of these rules are not respected when clicking `Register`, they will be met with an alert similar to the one in `login`.
+If any of these requirements are not respected, when `Register` is clicked, they will be met with an alert similar to the one in `login`.
 The alert's message is passed through `alert` in `render_template()`.

-If the user is able to register properly, the following code will add them to `data.db`:
+If the user has registered properly, the following code will add their data to `data.db`:
 ```py
 db.execute("INSERT INTO users (fname, sname, bdate, username, hash) VALUES(?, ?, ?, ?, ?)", fname, sname, request.form.get("age"), uname, generate_password_hash(pw))
 ```
 As you can see, the user's first name, surname, birth date, username, and password are stored in `data.db`.
-Now they can log into the website by clicking 'Login' in the `navbar` and filling out username and password.
+Now they can log into the website by clicking 'Login' and filling out username and password.

 ![Login Page](docs/login.PNG)

 ---

 - #### **`contacts`**
 Once the user logs into *Shoutout*, they will first be redirected to `contacts.html`.
-This is where the user will see the table `Contacts(Table)` listing all users who are registered in *Shoutout*, ordered alphabetically.
+This is where the user will see the table `Contacts(Table)` which lists all users who are currently registered in *Shoutout*, and the results are ordered alphabetically.
 ```py
 def contacts():
     qry = db.execute("SELECT * FROM users WHERE id != ?
 ORDER BY fname ASC;", session["user_id"])